-Strate gies Timeframe 2.1 The Department's Executive will ensure that any planned alterations to the existing facilities are conducted and completed in such a manner that services and facilities remain accessible to people with disability.
-Ongoing 2.2 "Accessibility" information will be maintained on all floors of the Commission and Department.
-Ongoing 2.3 The "You're Welcome Access" website will be promoted on departmental websites.
+Strate egies Timeframe 2.1 The Department's Executive will ensure that any planned alterations to the existing facilities are conducted and completed in such a manner that services and facilities remain accessible to people with disability.
+Ongoing 2.2 Accessibility information will be maintained on all floors of the Commission and Department.
+Ongoing 2.3 Access and Inclusion information will be published on external websites.
+Ongoing 2.4 Fire Wardens and employees assisting members of the community are trained to ensure they understand the procedure on how to assist people with disability in an emergency situation.
+Ongoing 2.5 People have opportunity to seek assistance to ensure appropriate support is provided on occasions when people with disability attend our premises.
 Ongoing